-Year 7 and Year 8 Students who are identified as having below average literacy levels in relation to their peers will access the 'Step-Up' Provision where a bespoke curriculum is delivered to rigorously support students' literacy needs.
+Year 7 and Year 8 Students who are identified as having below average literacy levels in relation to their peers may access the 'Step-Up' Provision where a bespoke curriculum is delivered to rigorously support students' literacy needs.
 Students will have a differentiation plan outlining the provision to support individual needs around literacy and will detail resources used to support the individual students.

 To further support the Step-Up cohort ,Y7 and Y8 students will access weekly sessions with trained staff and follow the Read, Write, Inc. Fresh Start program which supports students who are reading below age-related expectations, using a phonics-based approach.
 It enables students to become confident, fluent readers and writers, who can access the wider curriculum.
+Suitable students may access specific literacy interventions with trained inclusion staff such as touch type, spelling, handwriting and reading.